Because the Black and Tan Coonhound has special skills and strong hunting instincts, they are not known as family dogs.

 It has a deep muzzle and a deep voice that helps hunters in finding the dog when it has trapped the game.

-The Black and Tan Coonhound’s coat is dense and short, which provides protection in all kinds of weather.
+The Black and Tan Coonhound’s coat is dense and short, which protects all kinds of weather.

 How Big is a Full-Grown Black and Tan Coonhound?